AQuadic/Hantoor_dashboard_Reactjs/.github/instructions/memory.instruction.md

 ## Coding Patterns

-- Functional React components
+Functional React components
-- Use of hooks for state and effects
+Use of hooks for state and effects
-- Modular code organization
+Modular code organization
-- Testing via manual and automated means
+Testing via manual and automated means
-- Documentation via code comments and README
+Documentation via code comments and README
+2025-08-11: Refactored src/lib/axios.ts for best practices: - Renamed axios instance to axiosInstance to avoid naming conflict - Improved SSR/test error handling (window check before redirect) - Enhanced logging clarity and consistency - Ensured correct export and usage of axiosInstance - All compile and type errors resolved - No actionable Context7 docs found, used expert knowledge and verified with internet sources
+Memory updated for future reference.

 - 2025-08-11: Implemented robust Axios interceptor setup in src/lib/axios.ts.
 Features: request interceptor attaches Bearer token from localStorage, response interceptor handles global errors (401, 403, network issues), follows modern TypeScript and React best practices.
 All compile and type errors resolved.
 Axios and types installed.
 No actionable Context7 docs found, so used expert knowledge and verified with internet sources.
 Memory updated for future reference.